quasarbright/miniclass/README.md

 ## bindingspec style

-`bs-style` is similar to what bindingspec does.
+`bs-manual` is similar to what bindingspec does.
 To avoid re-evaluation of transformers, we create suspensions that capture the definition context which includes the bindings for the transformers.
 Instead of emitting syntax definitions for expansion of method bodies, we suspend them with this context such that when they are expanded, they are local-expanded under the stored definition context which includes the transformer bindings.
 This reduces the size of the expanded code and avoids re-evaluating transformers.